-Hello everyone.
-It has been a crazy week so far for me, and thankfully its about to get over (TGIF).
+Hello, everyone.
+It has been a crazy week so far for me, and thankfully it’s about to get over (TGIF).
 I had mentioned about my daughter’s tummy problem sometime back and had posted few finger food ideas to include more fiber in your toddler’s diet.
 On those same lines, today I am sharing this recipe which includes just two main ingredients.
-But the taste and aroma is so good, that your little one will love it.
+But the taste and aroma are so good, that your little one will love it.
 I have cooked apple and dried figs together and added a bit of cinnamon powder for an extra burst of flavor.
-The natural sugars released from apple and figs, gives this recipe a yummy sweet taste.
+The natural sugars released from apple and figs gives this recipe a yummy sweet taste.
 This makes it more appetizing for babies.
-This is one of my go-to recipes, when my daughter suffers from constipation.
+This is one of my go-to recipes when my daughter suffers from constipation.
 Even I love having this puree with a scoop of ice cream.

 - 1 medium apple (red delicious, gala)

 - ½ cup water